jokajak/homeassistant-infinitude/README.md

 *0.7*
 - Update repo location.
 Thanks @MizterB!
 - Update date time interpretation string
-*0.6*
+- Update configuration schema to support custom zone names in HA 0.103 *0.6*
 - Rewritten for compatibility with the new climate spec in HA .96
 - New presets available to quickly change activities and manage hold settings: